How Much Does it Cost to Replace a Battery in an Electric Vehicle in 2025?

 Manufacturers say that their current electric vehicles have lifespans of anywhere between 15-20 years, while the batteries themselves have a one- to two-decade lifespan, depending on their usage.

-How to Prevent Battery Degradation in an Electric Car
+How to Prevent Battery Degradation in an EV

 There are a few simple things you can do to optimise the efficiency and lifespan of the lithium-ion battery pack powering your electric vehicle, these include: